tensorflow/tensorflow/tensorflow/g3doc/api_docs/index.md

 in graph execution, and supports deployment to small devices such as Android.

-Over time, we hope that the TensorFlow community will develop front ends for languages like Go, Java, Javascript, Lua R, and perhaps others.
-With SWIG, it's relatively easy to contribute a TensorFlow interface to your favorite language.
+Over time, we hope that the TensorFlow community will develop front ends for languages like Go, Java, JavaScript, Lua R, and perhaps others.
+With [SWIG](http://swig.org), it's relatively easy to develop a TensorFlow interface for your favorite language.

 Note: Many practical aspects of usage are covered in the Mechanics tab, and some additional documentation not specific to any particular language API is